programminghistorian/ph-submissions/en/drafts/originals/exploring-visualizing-mixed-data-r-ggplot2.md

 ```

-## Loading in Data about Sister Cities in Europe
+## Our Data: Sister Cities in Europe

 For this tutorial, we will look at [sister cities](https://en.wikipedia.org/wiki/Sister_city) around the world.
-This data comes from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) and consists of sister cities, which are pairs of cities located in different countries with a partnership to promote cultural and commercial ties.
+Sister cities are pairs of cities located in different countries with a partnership to promote cultural and commercial ties.
 The modern concept of sister cities was conceived after World War II to foster friendship and understanding between different cultures and to promote trade and tourism.
 These partnerships can often involve student exchanges, business relationships, and cultural events.
+This data have been extracting from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) using the [SPARQL Protocol And RDF Query Language](https://en.wikibooks.org/wiki/SPARQL).

 As historians, we can leverage data on sister cities to explore new questions about international connections and their implications.
 By examining this data, we can investigate whether regional, cultural, economic, or religious factors influence the formation of sister-city partnerships.
 For instance, we can assess if geographic proximity, shared language, or similar population size play a role in the likelihood of two cities establishing a relationship.
 We can also explore whether historical tensions or alliances, such as those between Germany, France, and Poland, or the shared linguistic heritage of Spanish-speaking cities in the Americas, shape these partnerships.